mozilla/status.persona.org/README.md

 2. write a `discovery.txt` file
 3. commit it
 4. push it up to github
+5. push updates to the personastatus awsbox (must be a core dev with a key in https://github.com/mozilla/identity-pubkeys)

+        git remote add personastatus.org app@personastatus.org:git
+        git push personastatus.org master

 ## How you resolve an incident

 1. write a `resolution.txt` file in the directory
 2. commit it
 3. push it up to github
+4. push updates to the personastatus awsbox (must be a core dev with a key in https://github.com/mozilla/identity-pubkeys)

+        git remote add personastatus.org app@personastatus.org:git
+        git push personastatus.org master

 ## Some details